richardbenson91477/4c/docs/4c_lang.md

 ## Overview
 **4c** is an imperitive _(as opposed to functional)_ programming language with a LISP-like syntax.
-4c aims to be as easily reasoned about by a programmer as is attainable, while maintaining high performance.
+4c aims to be easily reasoned about by a programmer, while maintaining high performance.

 **4cc** (the reference 4c compiler) compiles 4c code.
 __FIXME:__ be more specific about the generated code